Next-dev1/COLLEGEshits/README.md

 # COLLEGEshits
-All kinds of proj is in here.
+All kinds of my college proj is in here.